 A strong sense of purpose is the closest thing human beings have to a superpower.

 It can also be a powerful commitment tool.

-No matter what you set out to do, you’re going to face obstacles and challenges along the way.
+No matter what you set out to do, you’re going to face obstacles along the way.

-The stronger your sense of purpose, the more likely you will be to overcome these obstacles when they arise.
+The stronger your sense of purpose, the more likely you will be to overcome them when they arise.

 Therefore, one of the most effective ways to fully commit is to get crystal clear on your ‘why’ before you start.

 ‘The 5 Whys’ is a simple thought exercise that allows you to dig deep into your psyche and uncover your core motivation behind anything you want to do.

 It involves asking what you want, and then asking ‘why?’
 5 times.